MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-luis.md

 * A bot for a business has LUIS apps for creating customer accounts and placing orders, and also has a QnAMaker service for its FAQ.

 ### The Dispatch tool
 The Dispatch tool helps you integrate multiple LUIS apps and QnA Maker services with your bot, by creating a *dispatch app*, which is a new LUIS app that routes messages to the appropriate LUIS and QnAMaker services.
-See the [tutorial] for a step-by-step tutorial that combines multiple LUIS apps and QnA Maker in one bot.
+See the [Dispatch tutorial](./bot-builder-tutorial-dispatch.md) for a step-by-step tutorial that combines multiple LUIS apps and QnA Maker in one bot.

 ## Use LUIS to improve speech recognition